Legal

 Often, you might hear the terms equality, diversity, and inclusion muddled up.
 But they stand as three separate entities.

-Employers have a duty to provide equal opportunities to people from all walks of diverse life.
+Employers are required to provide equal opportunities to people from all walks of diverse life.
 This is regardless of any protected characteristics; like race, religious belief, or sexual orientation.

 Mental health